 - Anthem BCBS Consumer-Directed Health Plan 20/HSA*

 - CIGNA Consumer-Directed Health Plan 15/HSA*

 - Anthem BCBS Consumer-Directed Health Plan 15/HSA*

 *These are high-deductible health plans, also known as Consumer Directed Health (CDHP) Plans that come with a “tax-favored” Health Savings Account (HSA).
 Because the HSA is funded by the employer and/or employee, when determining total health care costs for a CDHP Plan, the employer's contributions to the HSA should be considered in addition to their monthly premiums for the CDHP Plan.
-To learn more about CDHP Plans and HSAs and their benefits, click here and scroll down to Downloads for a video link (recommended) and a downloadable PDF (optional), both titled 2020 CDHP/HSA Benefits - Member Education Webinar.
+To learn more about CDHP Plans and HSAs and their benefits, visit CDHP/HSA (Consumer-Directed Health Plan /Health Savings Account) on the CPG website.

-For the third year in a row, there will be no change to the offered dental plans in 2021, nor will there be an increase in the dental rate.
+For the third year in a row, there will be no change to the offered dental plans in 2023, nor will there be an increase in dental rates.
 We will still offer through Cigna Dental PPO the Preventative plan, the Basic plan and the Dental & Orthodontia plan.
 These plans should also be reviewed to ensure that you are not selecting a plan that offers more coverage that you or your dependents will need or use in the upcoming year.
 (For example, if you don't anticipate needing orthodontics or major dental work, the mid-level plan may work best for you.)